tgstoecker/MuWU/README.md

 # MuWU
 ## Mu-Seq Workflow Utility

-- Automated workflow for the identification of Mutator insertion sites used in the BonnMu resource creation
+- Automated workflow for the identification of Mutator insertion sites used in the creation of the BonnMu resource

 ### Setting up the conda environment:
 Install the Python 3 version of Miniconda.